Moving to Dubai from the UK? Here’s everything you need to know

 This retirement visa scheme grants eligible expats a five-year residency visa.

-That concludes this moving to Dubai from the UK checklist.
-We hope this article was helpful and answers how to move to Dubai from the UK.
+That concludes our moving to Dubai from the UK checklist.
+We hope it was helpful and answers how to move to Dubai from the UK.

 Disclaimer: Visa rules are subject to change and can vary from company to company.
 To get up-to-date information on visa procedures and fees, please contact your employer/sponsor.